 Currently, Lansweeper is scanning nearly 150,000 assets at Hitachi Energy, including Office 365, Cloud, and Active Directory assets, providing complete visibility across the technology estate.

 Easy Reporting, Flexibility Makes Insights Easy

 Lansweeper provides a single pane of glass to view the entire infrastructure, eliminating the need for local teams to track their assets independently.
 “We can look at our cloud environment and see the subscription and the physical resources assigned to it,” he said.
 “We can see into the operating systems and what software has been installed on the virtual machines, the disk configuration, and more, all on a single page.”

-"Lansweeper is extremely user-friendly," he said.
-"There's also a lot of flexibility to group assets in a single location and create a report in 15 or 20 seconds that shows the details of those groups of assets.
-It makes life a lot easier."
+“Lansweeper is extremely user-friendly, there’s a lot of flexibility to group assets in a single location and create a report in 15 or 20 seconds that shows the details of those groups of assets.
+It makes life a lot easier.”

 He said he uses Lansweeper reporting on an ad hoc basis right now because the main focus is coverage and visibility.
 “As part of the cybersecurity operations team, we want to augment the asset data already received by our SIEM with Lansweeper data to facilitate our security incident response activities and make them more efficient,” he said.